harsmatharoo/WeatherFusion/README.md

 weather app built with node js, express and ejs templates

 To run the app, download the zip file, go to the folder and then run

+npm install

+By using this command, all your dependecies will automatically installed.

     node app.js